Ilyassxx99/stack/README.md

 ### Create Stack

-To create the EKS cluster go to :
+To create the AWS stack go to :
 ```
  stack-job/stack-creator
 ```